cp-algorithms/cp-algorithms/src/string/string-hashing.md

 In the majority of tasks, it makes sense to first calculate all the necessary powers of $P$ and store them in an array.

-### Example tasks
+## Example tasks

-#### Search for duplicate strings in an array of strings
+### Search for duplicate strings in an array of strings

-We wish to efficiently solve the following problem: given a list of strings $S [1..N]$, each no longer than $M$ characters, find all the duplicate strings and divide them into groups so that each group contains only the same string.
+Problem: Given a list of strings $S [1..N]$, each no longer than $M$ characters, find all the duplicate strings and divide them into groups so that each group contains only the same string.

 From the obvious algorithm involving sorting the strings, we would get a time complexity of $O(NM log N)$ where the sorting requires $O(N log N)$ comparisons and each comparison take $O(M)$ time.
 However by using hashes, we reduce the comparison time to $O(1)$, giving us an algorithm that runs in $O(NM + N log N)$ time.